 Spa and Pools

-There’s a spa onboard every ship that’s certainly just for adults (including a gym).
-There’s also a pool area on every ship that they strictly only allow guests 18 and older to enjoy.
-I’ve actually seen Cast Members kindly ask some guests in the hot tub their age after realizing they looked younger than 18.
+There’s a spa onboard every ship that’s certainly just for adults, including a gym.
+There’s also a pool area on every ship strictly for 18 and older guests to enjoy.
+I’ve seen Cast Members, first-hand, kindly ask guests in the hot tub their age after realizing they looked younger than 18.
 As an adult myself, wishing to be kid-free in adult-only areas, I really appreciated that.

-This is Disney’s private island many of their itineraries stop at.
-There’s an adult only beach area that’s so private and quiet you’ll forget there were any kids at all on your sailing.
+Your Disney cruise kids free continues on Castaway Cay.
+This is Disney’s private island that many of their itineraries stop at.
+There’s an adult only beach area that’s so private and quiet you’ll forget there were any kids at all on your sailing let alone the island.
 For a real indulgence book a massage at the beach with their spa staff.

 You Can Be a Kid…If You Want